hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_stream.html.markdown

 Provides a CloudWatch Metric Stream resource.

-~> **NOTE:** AWS does currently provide a way to support drift detection for Metric Stream tags.
-You can apply tags but you cannot verify that tags were actually set or detect out-of-band changes.
+~> **NOTE:** AWS does not currently provide a way to support drift detection for Metric Stream tags.
+You can apply tags but you cannot verify that tags were set or detect out-of-band changes.

 ## Example Usage